Change of Address

 Extension of Stay

 An international student who is “currently maintaining status and making normal progress toward completing his or her educational objective, but who is unable to complete his or her course of study by the program end date on the I-20 must apply for a program extension.”
 You will need to notify the Office of Admissions and Records before your I-20 expires.
-Valid reasons for an extension would include academic reasons, such as change of major or program, significant and documented medical issues or family emergency.
+Valid reasons for an extension would include academic reasons, such as change of major or program, or significant and documented medical issues.
 Delays caused by academic probation or suspension are not considered valid reasons to extend a program.

 International dependents in F-2 status can engage in study at an SEVP-certified school in the United States as long as they are enrolled in less than a full course of study.
 The F-2 dependent must contact the Admissions and Records International Advisor prior to admissions to complete the Affidavit for Study in F-2 Status form.
 F-2 can still participate up to full-time in avocational or recreational studies, such as hobbies.